alexandar-m/ANPR-KNearest/README.md

 # ANPR Automatic number-plate recognition with Python and KNearest
-ANPR KNearest creates jpeg img's from TTF font, trains and recognizes licence plates after cleaning and separating chars
+ANPR KNearest creates jpeg img's from TTF font, trains and recognizes licence plate after cleaning and separating chars

 ### EXTRACT TTF FONT CHAR TO JPG
 create font - single folder.py
->Extract jpg img's from TTF font chars 0-9 and A-Z in dataset-single folder
+>Extract jpg img's from TTF font chars 0-9 and A-Z in single folder as font-eu/0.jpg

 create font - subfolders.py
->Extract jpg img's from TTF font in dataset folder and subfolders named 0-9 and A-Z with font name on every img as font/0/0-arial.jpg etc
+>Extract jpg img's from TTF font in subfolders named  0-9 and A-Z with font name on every img as font/0/0-arial.jpg etc

 ### EXTRACTED JPG CHAR TRAINING
->training single font
+>training single font done and works
-* training font in subfolders have issues with result accuracy
+* training font in subfolders is not finished, have issues and need some help to finish this part

 <p align="center">
   <img src="/demo/chars.jpg">